Mwni/pixi-text-input/README.md

 >Focus the input and have the text in selection.

 **blur()** : void
->Remove the focus the input.
+>Remove the focus of the input.

 **setInputStyle( key** : string, **value** : string **)** : void
 >Change a css style attribute of the input element.